pletzer/python-oop-novice/_episodes/01-introduction.md

 ## But...what is an object?

 An object is a way of packaging data.
 Instead of holding a single number, an object may hold a collection of data, numbers, strings and perhaps other objects.
 The content of an object can be manipulated collectively as a single entity, for instance passed as one argument to a function.

+> ## Provide an example of object in Python
+>
+>> ## Solution
+>> Everything that can be stored as a variable is an object in Python.
+This is true for a character string, a list, a dictionay, a function but also numbers.
+A number has real and imaginary parts.
+> {: .solution}
+{: .challenge}

 ## When should I use object oriented programming?

-Object oriented programming allows you to perform complex tasks sometimes in more efficient way.
+Object oriented programming allows you to perform complex tasks in simpler way, sometimes in more efficient way.

 Consider for example a plotting package.
 Plotting data typically involves many fine grained operations (creating the plot, adding axis labels, title, legend etc.).
 On could write a function that performs all these operations with a single call.
 However, this function would take a lot of arguments to control all aspects of plotting.
 What if you wanted to change the title?
 You would have to call the function again with the same arguments except for one small change.
 This is error prone but also inefficient since most of the plot was fine and only minor tweaking was needed.